 Address: Phước Tân – Long Thành, Phước Tân, Long Thành, Đồng Nai

-3. Experience the Great Outdoors at the Suối Mơ Park
+3. Great Outdoors at the Suối Mơ Park

 Suối Mơ Park is widely believed to be the most popular picnic destination for tourists.
 It’s described as a paradise thanks to the flowing water from underground valleys surrounded by a natural environment.
 You can partake in a range of activities such as camping, photography, bathing, and team-building games.